-MNI: Chicago Business Barometer™ Improved to 44.9 in December
+MNI: Chicago Business Barometer™ Edges up to 43.8 in March

 Source: MNI / ISM